CheyenneMDavid/Just-Cakes/README.md

 Not reaching out has been a significant stumbling block and has cost me a great deal of time.
 Only upon stepping back from things, I've seen with far more clarity that sometimes overly analyzing something resulted in paralysis.
 Also, sometimes, the problems that I "thought" were an issue weren't actually mine to solve.
 I refer to the types of deprecation warnings and other error messages that led me down rabbit holes of troubleshooting, only to realize later that they were either unrelated to my project or could have been easily resolved with a simple update or configuration adjustment.
 These experiences have underscored the importance of seeking guidance and collaboration when facing challenges, as well as the need to differentiate between critical issues that require immediate attention and those that can be safely ignored or addressed at a later stage.

 Despite the challenges and time-consuming detours caused by navigating through these issues, ultimately they've contributed to not just my growth but my actual skill development.
 Each rabbit hole I found myself in, broadened my skills in areas, parallel to what I was doing.
 So, whilst experiences may have prolonged project timelines in the short term, they have equipped me with a deeper understanding of software development and equipped me with problem-solving strategies that will undoubtedly hugely benefit me in future.

-Gaining valuable insights and a deeper understanding of software dependencies, version compatibility issues, and the importance of staying informed about evolving technologies, has been immeasurable.
+Navigating through this chaos, I gained valuable insights and a deeper understanding of software dependencies, version compatibility issues, and the importance of staying informed about evolving technologies, has been immeasurable.

-PICKUP AND RESTART HERE PICKUP AND RESTART HERE PICKUP AND RESTART HERE PICKUP AND RESTART HERE PICKUP AND RESTART HERE

 ___

 ## Further Development

 Just Cakes is more the business name.
-The application's aim is to create and hold accounts, ability to order/buy online.
-Further development would be to add a "delivery application" which would tie in with other applications within the over all , holding many of their bits of information as foreign keys in it's own model.
+The application's aim is to create and hold accounts with data that would enable the fully automated ordering and delivery of goods and services.

-It's because I plan to develop these aspects, I've purposely kept things quite separate.
-So that when it's further developed, as aspects of it expand, they won't impinge on one another.
-Hence, apparently redundant code such as
+Services that would allow for a calendar bookings for:
+- Booking for delivery
+- Bookings for collection
+- Bookings for taster days which would allow the customers to come and sample the types of cake that they would potentially be ordering.
+- Payment features
+- Instalment payment features.

+Further to this, whilst currently, customers are able to communicate via the contact forms and telephone as to how they may want a one off cake designed, the addition of a user centric front end in which a customer would have a graphical interface from which they can design their own cakes, is planned.
 ___

 ## Deployment

 ___